androlo/sol-tester/README.md

 ### Tools

-#### Builder
+#### solbuilder

-The builder is used to compile Solidity-contracts.
+Used to compile Solidity-contracts.
 It features a simple build-file format, and `solc` bindings for calling the compiler from go.

+#### solunit

+Used to run special unit-testing contracts similar to my old [SolUnit](https://github.com/smartcontractproduction/sol-unit) framework.

-#### Linker
+#### linker

 The linker is used to deploy and link Solidity libraries, and can be called on to link the bytecode of a contract before deploying it.
 It will automatically find libraries that are referenced in the bytecode and deploy them, as well as any libraries they depend on.